Update rings for Windows 10 and later policy in Intune

 For more information, see Manage Windows Holographic.

-Windows 10/11 Enterprise LTSC - While LTSC is supported, the following ring controls are not supported for LTSC:
+Windows 10/11 Enterprise LTSC and IoT Enterprise LTSC- LTSC is supported for Quality updates, but not for Feature updates.
+As a result, the following ring controls aren't supported for LTSC:

 Create and assign update rings